gsoft-inc/wl-squide/docs/guides/migrating.md

 ---
+order: 40
-label: Migrating
+label: Migrating to @squide
 ---

-# Migrating to a distributed architecture
+# Migrating from a monolithic application